diku-dk/futhark/docs/c-api.rst

    sequentially to the new array.
 You should not use this to frequently construct large arrays.

+   **Note:** You can use this function to construct empty arrays, but in that case the inner dimensions of the element types will be considered zero, which may violate type invariants, making it impossible to pass these arrays to entry points.

 Additionally, if the element type is a record (or equivalently a tuple), for example if the array type is ``[](f32,f32)``, the following functions are also available: